by Shaheen Rajan

 Clingy holiday ensembles reveal everything — including sweat spots under your breasts (eek!).
 To curb moisture stains before they start, swipe a clear deodorant under your ta-tas prior to getting dressed.
 Also, stash a travel-size deodorant in your purse so you can reapply if the room gets really crowded or you start dancing up a storm.

 Makeup applied on top of dry skin will flake right off, so exfoliate first.
+Most people often forget that dry skin can appear on their noses as well, which can subsequently lead to their nose peeling.
+And this is not good if you don’t want your makeup from flaking off.
+You don’t want people telling you that ‘your nose is peeling‘ once you’re out, so make sure that you get ahead of it first and exfoliate all areas of your face.
 Then, prep your face with a silicone-based moisturizing primer.
 This will plump up your skin and give your makeup an even base to glide onto for a flawless finish.
 Try Revlon Beyond Natural Smoothing Primer.